Proposal Preparation

 EQUIPMENT

-The University of Miami maintains one of the largest centralized academic cyberinfrastructures in the country with numerous assets.
-Since 2007, the core has grown from zero advanced computing cyberinfrastructure to a regional high-performance computing environment that currently supports more than 500 users, 240 TeraFLOPS (TFlops) of computational power, and more than 3 Petabytes (PB) of disk storage.
+Through IDSC, the University of Miami maintains one of the largest centralized academic cyber infrastructures in the country with numerous assets.
+Since 2007, the core has grown from zero advanced computing cyberinfrastructure to a regional high-performance computing environment that currently supports more than 50+ user groups spanning across centers and institutes, 240 Teraflops (TFLOPS) of computational power, and more than 3 Petabytes (PB) of disk storage

 Triton Supercomputer

-Rated one of the Top 5 Academic Institution Supercomputers in the U.S. in 2019, and UM’s first GPU-accelerated advanced computing system, Triton represents a completely new approach to computational and data science for the University.
+The University’s latest acquisition, “Triton,” was rated one of the Top 5 Academic Institution Supercomputers in U.S. for 2019 and is UM’s first GPU-accelerated advanced computing (AC) system, representing a completely new approach to computational and data science for the University.
 Built using IBM Power Systems AC922 servers, this system was designed to maximize data movement between the IBM POWER9 CPU and attached accelerators like GPUs.

 Triton SpecsUniversity of Miami TRITON Supercomputer logo